Sonny Kiriakis: Reception

 Laurisa Mahlin from Soap Central expressed that "Sonny came into town with a bag of awesome slung over his shoulder" and that she adores Justin and Adrienne's kid.
-Tony from Soap Central also stated "Sonny has Justin's charm, Adrienne's common sense, and Victor's persuasive streak."
+Tony from Soap Central also stated, "Sonny has Justin's charm, Adrienne's common sense, and Victor's persuasive streak."

 The character of Sonny Kiriakis has been received well with critics and the audience.
 The Will and Sonny romance has also gained a lot of fan support and critical success, TV Guide has said that "While it took 45 years for the show to introduce its first openly gay character (Sonny) and another year and a half to find him a male partner (Will) the wait was well worth it.
 This steamy, star-crossed saga has had its drama to spare (paranoia, blackmail, impossible parents!), but its success lies in the fresh easy charm of these young men."
-TV Source Magazine named Will and Sonny best couple of 2012 in the Days of Our Lives series, saying "One of the most refreshing things about Will and Sonny's relationship is it's portrayed just as any heterosexual couple.
+TV Source Magazine named Will and Sonny best couple of 2012 in the Days of Our Lives series, saying, "One of the most refreshing things about Will and Sonny's relationship is it's portrayed just as any heterosexual couple.
 Watching them grow from friends to being in love was one of the highlights of the year for DAYS."

 Smith's portrayal of Sonny earned him a nomination for Outstanding Younger Actor in a Drama Series at the 40th Daytime Emmy Awards in 2013.
 He won that award at the 42nd Daytime Emmy Awards in 2015.

+In 2020, Charlie Mason from Soaps She Knows placed Will and Sonny jointly at #24 on a list of the 35 most memorable characters from Days of Our Lives, commenting, "Judge us if you must for making Freddie Smith and Chandler Massey's gay supercouple share an entry.
+After all that they've been through, we just couldn't bear to separate the harried marrieds again."